sabrinawilson8264/set/Report.md

 Again, the function takes d and n as input as it is designed to be dimension- and value- agnostic and can be used for versions of set with any dimensions and any values per dimension.

 #### Main
-The main section of the code

-Define the dimensions and values per dimension of the game and how many games are to be simulated.
+The main section of the code defines the dimensions and values per dimension of the game and how many games are to be simulated.
 For each game, the number of remaining cards at the end of the game is recorded (for clarity, the number of cards remaining at the end of the game is divided by 3).
 ```python
 for i in range(games):
     board, completed_sets = lets_play_set(d,n)